Business Entity Overview

 What is a Business Entity?

 A Business Entity (BE) represents the main entity of the selected data to be provisioned by TDM.
-Business Entities can have multiple LUs with a flat or a hierarchical structure.
+Business Entities can have multiple LUs with either a flat or a hierarchical structure.
 For example, a Customer Business Entity can have Customer, Billing, Ordering and Usage LUs.

 • BEs are defined in the TDM Portal and are saved in the TDM DB.